Redesigning the I lOVE NY logo

-After Alfredo Muccino left Liquid Agency, the company he co-founded 16 years ago in Silicon Valley, he moved to New York and launched Solid Branding.
-Shortly after his move, the City of New York approached Mr. Muccino and invited him to re-imagine the iconic “I ❤️ NY” logo originally crafted by legendary Creative Director, Milton Glaser.
-Mr. Muccino partnered up with his friend, Mr. David Carson (DavidCarsonDesign.com), the controversial designer who also recently moved to New York City, and the two embarked on the dangerous quest of evolving a much loved icon.
+Shortly after Alfredo Muccino moved to New York and started Solid Branding, the City of New York asked him to re-imagine the iconic “I LOVE NY” logo originally designed by legendary Creative Director, Milton Glaser.
+Mr. Muccino partnered up with his friend, Mr. David Carson, the controversial designer who had also moved to New York City, and the two embarked on the dangerous quest of evolving a much loved icon.

-The “I❤️NY” was created by Milton Glaser and first used in 1977 to promote the city and state at a time when crime was at an all time high and New York was far from the tourist destination it is today.
-Wanting to make a difference, Mr. Glaser did the work entirely probono, in the name of helping the city rise again.
+The “I LOVE NY” was created by Milton Glaser and first used in 1977 to promote the city and state at a time when the crime was at an all-time high and New York was far from the tourist destination it is today.
+Wanting to make a difference, Mr. Glaser did the work entirely pro-bono, in the name of helping the city rise again.
 “That’s how it should be,” he told graphic designer Chip Kidd in an interview in The Believer.
 “You want to do things like that, where you feel you can actually change things.”
 Today the icon generates more than $30 Million a year in revenues for the City of New York.

 In the photo above, Milton Glaser is seen with Alfredo Muccino, shortly after Alfredo move to New York.

 CARSON HAS HIS EYE ON NEW YORK

 David Carson’s logo expresses his love for typography